telefonicaid/fiware-orion/doc/manuals/admin/logs.md

 The default log file is `/tmp/contextBroker.log`.
 Remember that the directory where the log file is stored (`/tmp` by default) can be changed using the `--logDir` command line option.

-When starting the Orion context broker, if a previous log file exist:
+When starting the Orion context broker, if a previous log file exists:

 -   If **-logAppend** is used, then the log is appended to the existing file.
 -   If **-logAppend** is not used, then the existing file is renamed, appending the text ".old" to its name.

-The `-logLevel` option allows to chose which error messages will be printed in the log:
+The `-logLevel` option allows to choose which error messages are printed in the log:

 - NONE: no log at all
 - ERROR: only ERROR messages are logged